 This journey is especially time- and labor-intensive for our travel advisors.

-Because of the time involved, we charge a $250 per person “plan to go” fee after we have had a 20-minute courtesy phone conference with you, during which we will answer any preliminary questions you have and collect the necessary information to begin planning your trip.
+Because of the time involved, we charge a $250 “plan to go” fee per person (or $500 for solo travelers) after we have had a 20-minute courtesy phone conference with you, during which we will answer any preliminary questions you have and collect the necessary information to begin planning your trip.

 If your dates are not available, you will be refunded the “plan to go” fee.